ArashPartow/exprtk/readme.txt

 (c) Global variable symbol table
-This symbol table  will contain variables  that will be  accessible to all associated expressions  and will not  be specific to  exclusive to any one expression.
+This symbol table  will contain variables  that will be  accessible to all associated expressions  and will not  be specific or  exclusive to any one expression.
 This variant  differs from (a) in that  the values of the  variables can  change (or  be updated)  between evaluations of expressions  -   but  through   properly  scheduled   evaluations  are